10 Tips for a Successful Dog Adoption

 4. Transition your pup’s food slowly.

 Digestive issues can make a time of change even more difficult on your dog.
 Find out what food the shelter fed your dog.
-Start by mixing a little bit of your dog’s new food, like Diamond Naturals Lamb Meal & Rice into the shelter’s food.
+Start by mixing a little bit of your dog’s new food, like Diamond Naturals Adult Dog Lamb Meal & Rice Formula into the shelter’s food.
 Over the period of about a week, slowly increase the amount of new food you add to your dog’s mix, while decreasing the amount of the current food.
-By the end of the seven-day transition period, your dog should be comfortable with his new food.
+By the end of the seven-day transition period, your dog should be comfortable with their new food.

 5. Give your dog a safe space.